 How Secure Is Your Business Premises?

-There’s a lot of focus these days on the constantly looming threat of cyber crime.
+There’s a lot of focus these days on the constantly looming threat of cybercrime.
 And although that is a huge factor in ensuring the safety of your business and livelihood, forgetting about the security of your physical premises would be a huge mistake.
-If you haven’t already taken proactive steps to minimize risk and enhance your security measures, then it may only be a matter of time until you find yourself vulnerable to an attack.
-The good news is, you can get on the front foot now and find ways to protect your business.
+If you haven’t already taken proactive steps to minimize risk and ask yourself just how secure is your business, it may only be a matter of time until you find yourself vulnerable to an attack.
+The good news is, that you can get on the front foot now and find ways to protect your business.

 Develop A Risk Assessment